Avalanche control

 Avalanche control or avalanche defense activities reduce the hazard avalanches pose to human life, activity, and property.
 Avalanche control begins with a risk assessment conducted by surveying for potential avalanche terrain by identifying geographic features such as vegetation patterns, drainages, and seasonal snow distribution that are indicative of avalanches.
 From the identified avalanche risks, the hazard is assessed by identifying threatened human geographic features such as roads, ski-hills, and buildings.
 Avalanche control programs address the avalanche hazard by formulating prevention and mitigation plans, which are then executed during the winter season.
 The prevention and mitigation plans combine extensive snow pack observation with three major groups of interventions: active, passive and social - sometimes more narrowly defined as "explosive", "structural", and "awareness" according to the most prevalent technique used in each.
 Avalanche control techniques either directly intervene in the evolution of the snow pack, or lessen the effect of an avalanche once it has occurred.
 For the event of human involvement, avalanche control organizations develop and train exhaustive response and recovery plans.

-Risk and hazard assessment

 Prevention and mitigation

 Prevention and mitigation begins with observing the snow pack to forecast the risk of avalanche occurrence.
 The forecast risk then determines the necessary interventions to reduce the hazard posed by an avalanche.